helanan/MUSIC_HISTORY_2/README.md

+Absolutely, Helana!
+Here's the revised text formatted in Markdown for your Music History Project README:

-# Music History - Version 2.0
+# Music History Project

-A 2.0 version of Music History where javascript arrays, loops, and innerHTML to show the Music I Love!
+A web project that showcases music using JavaScript arrays, loops, and innerHTML to display the music you love.

 ## Table of Contents